Quality of Life with no Compromises.

 Tourism – Nova Scotia is front and center in the world as a tourist destination.
 The Annapolis Valley plays a key role in this identity as it represents our history (hosts the second oldest community in North America), our present (if you tour the Province – you drive by our front door) and our future (with tidal power, cutting edge agricultural practices, and home to a number of unique businesses).
 Bridgetown offers wonderful lodgings with Motels, Cabins, Bed and Breakfasts, & Camping.
 Our visitors enjoy food prepared expertly with a local flair at our Pub, Pizza Take Outs, and a popular Drive-In Take out just outside of town.

 Young Family Destination – We’re currently bucking trends on primary school growth with a recent influx that will ensure two Primary school classes for some time.
-Couple this with the fact that we are currently building a brand new P-12 school, makes it a family-friendly destination.
+Couple this with the fact that in September 2017 we opened a brand new, state-of-the-art P-12 school, makes it a family-friendly destination.
 Plus we have a breadth of recreational facilities that is unheard in a community of our size.

 Retirement Community – Bridgetown has the size, infrastructure, and services that make it perfect for retirement.
 Walking to your destination is still a reality.
 Golf, Curling, Lawn Bowling, Kayaking, Skating, Hiking, & Swimming are all readily available and senior’s programs exist in each activity.
 Active associations like the Lions Club, the Legion, Order of Good Cheer, Friends of the Library & Bridgetown Community Fund provide many ways to contribute and give back to the community.
 Church plays a key role in our town and surrounding area and is a way to stay spiritually active and involved.
 Bus transportation is available by Kings Transit.
 You can travel between Weymouth, Nova Scotia to Brooklyn, Nova Scotia covering the entire Annapolis Valley.
 Trans County Transportation offers more specialized transportation service based on your individual needs.